Paragliding: Ground handling

-Paraglider ground handling, also known as kiting, is the practice of handling the paraglider on land.
+Paraglider ground handling is the practice of controlling the glider while staying on the ground.
 The primary purpose of ground handling is to practice the skills necessary for launching and landing.
 However, ground handling could be considered a fun and challenging sport in and of itself.

 Ground handling is considered an essential part of most paragliding wing management training.
 It needs to be remembered that in any sort of stumble or tumble, the head is at risk and a helmet is therefore always advisable.

 It is highly recommended that low hour pilots, ground-handling, should be wearing a formal harness with leg and waist straps firmly fitted and fastened.
 Since 2015 the standard harness has become an inflatable type.
 This forms a protective cushion when, during flight, air is forced through a check valve and retained in a chamber behind and under the pilot.
 In ground-handling practice the amount of air passing through the check valve may be very slight.
 In an accident where the pilot has been lifted and dumped while facing downwind, the protection offered by an inflatable harness is likely to be minimal.
 The old-fashioned foam type of harness has a special value in that sort of situation.